fehernandespaysan/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Code_Book.MD

-Detailed procedures are chosen to collect, clean and integrate the data.
+Detailed procedures chosen to collect, clean and integrate the data.